Q: Who can take advantage of GradQuant’s one-on-one consultation services?

 Currently supporting: Excel, C, C++, C#, Java, MySQL, Objective C, HTML, Python and Perl.

-Data driven predictions, pattern recognition, and algorithm testing
+Data driven predictions, pattern recognition, clustering, and algorithm testing

 Q: How do I get started?

-A: Click the below link to get started.
-If you are a new user, please take a minute to create a new account and visit the tutorial.
+A: Click the link at the bottom of the page to get started.
+If you are a new user, please take a moment to create an account and visit the tutorial.
 After creating an account, choose “GQ Consultations” or “GQ Workshop” from the drop-down menu when selecting the consultation type.

 Q: What can I expect at my first consultation?

 Please make sure you answer the question: “What would you like to address during your consultation?” when you sign up.
-Also, if you have documents you would like your consultant to look at before the appointment, be sure to attach them.
+Also, if you have documents you would like your consultant to look at before the appointment, be sure to attach them or to email them to GradQuant@ucr.edu.
+Time permitting, we will review your materials in advance of your appointment.

 Q: What should I bring to my appointment?

-A: As much or as little as you’ve got.
+A: As much or as little as you have.
 We can help you at any stage of working with quantitative methods.
-If you have anything listed below that may help the consultation, bring them to the appointment: any material that will help us understand your project and problems; any write-up on how to set up your experiments or collect your data; your data if it has been collected; statistical results that you’ve got; any reference paper from the relevant studies; comments from the paper reviewers or your dissertation committee, etc.
+If you have anything listed below that may help the consultation, bring them to the appointment: any material that will help us understand your project and problems; any write-up on how to set up your experiments or collect your data; your data if it has been collected; statistical results; any reference paper from the relevant studies; comments from the paper reviewers or your dissertation committee, etc.

 Q: How long are appointments and how many appointments can I make per week?